Nikhil9546/aptosAutoTrader/README.md

 A Telegram bot that:

 * Creates a trading wallet per Telegram user .
-* Listens to an external signal feed and **auto-opens/ closes paper positions** based on your size and leverage.
+* Listens to an external AI based signals and **auto-opens/ closes trading positions** based on your wallet balance and risk capacity.
-* **Posts each new signal on-chain** to your Move contracts (admin only by default; optional per-user posting).
+* **Posts each new signal on-chain** to the Move contracts (admin only by default; optional per-user posting).
-* Provides quick portfolio readouts and simple risk/size controls via Telegram keyboard.
+* Provides quick portfolio updates (Realized and Unrealized PnL) and simple risk/size controls via Telegram keyboard.

 ---